square-one/square-one-cms/README.md

 ## Who is running this?

-Jeremy Wilken of Gnome on the run (www.gnomeontherun.com) is heading this initiative.
+Jeremy Wilken of [Gnome on the run](www.gnomeontherun.com) is heading this initiative.
 You can help too, just check out the mailing list to start, and more information is on the wiki.

 ## Legal info

 Square One is primarily Joomla! code, and except in cases where code has been modified or added for Square One, the Joomla! project retains the copyright on those materials.
 The rest is copyright of the individual authors.

-Joomla! is Copyright (C) 2005 - 2011 Open Source Matters.
+Joomla! is Copyright (C) 2005 - 2012 Open Source Matters.
 All rights reserved.
-Square One is Copyright (C) 2011 Gnome on the run.
+Square One is Copyright (C) 2011-2012 Gnome on the run.
 All rights reserved.
 Joomla! and Square One are both distributed under the GNU General Public License v2.0 or later